 Electron Tomography at ut houston

 Cryo-Electron Tomography (cryo-ET) is one of the most exciting technologies to determine 3-D architecture of molecular machines in situ at molecular level.
-We develop a high-throughput cryo-ET pipeline, which provides unparalleled opportunities for visualizing the molecular machines in cells.
+Our high-throughput cryo-ET pipeline provides unparalleled opportunities for visualizing the molecular machines in cells.

 We have a 300 kV Liquid Nitrogen cooled field-emission gun cryo-electron microscope (FEI Polara) and Tietz F415SP 4k x 4k CCD camera at UT Houston.
 This cutting-edge cryo-EM facility supports multiple NIH funded projects.
 In 2013, we got a Shared Instrumentation Grant from NIH and replaced our CCD camera with a new generation direct electron detector (Gatan K2 Summit).
 Together with advanced tomography packages (UCSF TOMO, IMOD, RAPTOR and Protomo) implemented, our system is able to achieve higher throughput and resolution.

 Apple's think different commercial "Here's to the Crazy Ones".

 Charles Darwin: "It is not the strongest of the species that survives, nor the most intelligent that survives.
 It is the one that is the most adaptable to change."

 Interested candidate should have a Ph.D. in microbiology, biophysics or a related field.
 Please contact Dr. Liu along with CV, statement of research interests, and contact information for three references.

 We are very grateful that our research projects are supported by NIH, NIAID, NIGMS, and Welch Foundation.